nginxinc/nginx-amplify-doc/amplify-guide.md

   * **NGINX metrics.** The agent collects a lot of NGINX related metrics from [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html), the NGINX Plus extended status, the NGINX log files, and from the NGINX process state.
   * **System metrics.** These are various key metrics describing the system, e.g. CPU usage, memory usage, network traffic, etc.
   * **PHP-FPM metrics.** The agent can obtain metrics from the PHP-FPM pool status, if it detects a running PHP-FPM master process.
+  * **MySQL metrics.** The agent can obtain metrics from the MySQL global status set of variables.
   * **NGINX metadata.** This is what describes your NGINX instances, and it includes package data, build information, the path to the binary, build configuration options, etc. NGINX metadata also includes the NGINX configuration elements.
   * **System metadata.** This is the basic information about the OS environment where the agent runs.
 This could be the hostname, uptime, OS flavor, and other data.